Anthony Swete: 1970s

 Swete recorded his version of "Backfield in Motion" which saw a release in the UK.
 It was reviewed by the Record Mirror in the magazine's February 7, 1970 issue.
 It did get a positive review with James Hamilton calling it a nicely dated beater with soulful Sam & Dave touches.
 At the time Swete's version was the only one available in the country, predating the Mel and Tim UK release.
 Backed with "Yester Me, Yester You, Yesterday" by Pip Bravo, the single had a release in New Zealand on Allied International PPX 302.
 Also in 1970, a single was released on the RCA Twin Hits label featuring his versions of "My Honey and Me" bw "Rainy Night in Georgia".

 According to Cash Box in the magazine's May 9, 1970 issue, Swete along with Curtis Knight and Ella Moore were to have releases in the near future on the Paramount label.
 They were to be promoted under the wing of Bill Gallagher of Famous Music.
 With Knight's album Down in the Village already released, Swete and Moore were to have their recordings released in the near future.

 He composed the song "Is it Good to You" which was registered in the first half of 1974.
 It was credited to his pseudonym Tommy Knight.

 In July 1978 and now going by the name Swete, he was set to record a disco album that would be played at roller skating rinks around the US.
 The music which would be a mixture of Top 40 and disco would feature Swete backed by a band whose identity hadn't yet been disclosed.
 The record was to be played at intervals at the skating rinks.
 It seems in that period, Swete was also going by the name of Knight 'En Day.
 It was reported by Billboard in the magazine's May 19, 1979 issue that 30,000 copies of the single "Disco Dip" had been sold from 25 skating rinks.
 The singles were not for general sale via the traditional venues.
 They were to be sold at the skating rinks.
 Also that year or 1979, an album Roller Disco Dip, credited to Laura Lee Mann, Gina Rotchschild, Ron Booker, Anthony Swete, Curtis Knight was released.
 The credited composers of the songs that Anthony Swete performed, "Disco Dating" and " Skating on My Birthday" were Ann Knight, Ed Dantes, Tommy Knight.
 It's more than likely that Ann Night is his wife Ann Knighton, Ed Dantes is Ed Chalpin, and Tommy Knight is Tommy Knighton (Swete).

 Death

-Anthony Swete aka Tommie W. Knighton died on 24 May 2017.
+Anthony Swete a.k.a.
+Tommie W. Knighton died on 24 May 2017.

 His wife Ann Knighton died on 13 April 2024.